 Configure branch server services from the Uyuni Server.
 The configuration is then applied to the selected branch server using Salt states.
-Uyuni Formulas with Forms functionality is used to configure branch server services, however there are multiple ways to configure them:
+Uyuni Formulas with Forms functionality is used to configure branch server services.
+However, there are multiple ways to configure these services: